Table of Contents

 At CyPro, we stress that protecting this type of operational data is just as important as safeguarding customer information.
 Understanding where data sits within production networks is the first step, and that’s where our Security Assessments & Audits often deliver the most value.

-Asahi’s management confirmed traces of unauthorised data transfer and launched a full internal investigation to determine the scope of exposure.
+Asahi also confirmed signs of unauthorised data transfer and launched an internal investigation to assess the scope of exposure.
+The incident was reported to the Personal Information Protection Commission (PIPC), Japan’s data regulator, while system recovery continued throughout October 2025.
 The company did not disclose whether any ransom was paid.
-By early October, partial manual operations resumed while system recovery continued under close monitoring.

 At CyPro, we often emphasise the importance of early detection and structured response when handling ransomware incidents.